MicrosoftDocs/minecraft-creator/creator/Documents/GameTestBuildYourFirstGameTest.md

 >Note that here `uuid` refers to core Minecraft components.
 You should **not** change these values within the dependencies section.

 >[!IMPORTANT]
->As you can see, GameTest Framework tests dependent on versions "0.1.0" of Minecraft APIs and GameTest Framework.
-Version 0 indicates that these features are still **experimental**.
+>As you can see, GameTest Framework tests dependent on versions "1.0.0-beta" of Minecraft APIs and GameTest Framework.
+Version `-beta` indicates that these features are still **experimental**.
 As with all experiments, we are improving their capabilities over time, and API signatures may change build over build without advanced notice.
 Check the Minecraft Changelog for more changes over time.

 A full manifest file for a Behavior Pack with a GameTest looks like: